-We all had high hopes... but this brand had a disastrous start to its involvement with DCC and while it has gradually become better, we are afraid that to us, still has a very long way to go to before I can recommend it with any confidence.
-No likes and dislikes here, just a comment on each.
+This brand had a disastrous start to its involvement with DCC and whilst it has gradually become better, we are afraid that to us, it still has a very long way to go before I can recommend it with any confidence.
+No likes or dislikes here, just a comment on each.

 HORNBY SELECT: A train-set controller at best.
-A definite NO from us!
-This was Hornby's first digital controller and is still sold, however it has significant problems with its digital waveform and should be avoided.
+A definite no from us!
+This was Hornby's first digital controller and is still sold.
+However, it has significant problems with its digital waveform and should be avoided.
 It is so far off specification that calling it DCC at all is drawing a long bow!

-This is not just my opinion - "Model Eisenbahn" who are one of Europe's most highly respected professional model railway magazines reviewed this product in early 2008.
-The comprehensive review was in German of course, but there was no mistaking its conclusion, as it was entitled in plain English "Return to Sender".
+That's not just my opinion - "Model Eisenbahn" who are one of Europe's most highly respected professional model railway magazines reviewed this product in early 2008.
+The comprehensive review was in German of course, but there was no mistaking its conclusions, as it was entitled in plain English "Return to Sender".